Encounters’ 2018 Edition

 It’s not just an art exhibition...

 Once again Encounters will be an unmissable destination in the West Hove trail.
-Twelve local and international artists will create an unexpected and curated show called "Urban Sights' alongside a tribute to Nature that invites us to be engaged and playful.
-The four weekends will be packed with interesting activities such as Artists' Talks and a book presentation.Check What’s On for more›
+Local and international artists participate in an unexpected and curated show.
+The four weekends will be packed with interesting activities.Check What’s On for more›

 Beautiful experience.
 We finally had the opportunity to indulge and enjoy- Kay, Brighton